Lyceris-chan/Solutions/cachy.md

 sudo ethtool --set-eee enp6s0 eee off
 ```

-To make persistent, add to `/etc/systemd/system/network-tuning.service`
+To make this persistent, add it to `/etc/systemd/system/network-tuning.service`
-(create similar to the WoL service in Power Management section).
+(create it similar to the WoL service in the Power management section).

 #### Disable network offload features